wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/4-commands-dialogs.md

 ## Summary

-In this unit, you'll learn how to create add-in commands and work with dialogs to display information, or prompt the user for input.
+In this unit, you learned how to create add-in commands and work with dialogs to display information, or prompt the user for input.